Ana06/AI/README.md

 The database is implemented using the deffacts constructor and the recommendations are possible with the usage of Jess rules.
 In order to execute the system you can use [this plugin for Eclipse](http://www.jessrules.com/doc/70/eclipse.html).

 **TravelRecommendationReport.pdf** is a report of the project in Spanish.

+## Ontology - Protégé

+We propose an ontology about the domain of touristic journeys.
+Several instances are included so you can make queries.
+In order to play with the ontology you need [Protégé](http://protege.stanford.edu/).

 ## Travel recommender - Protégé-Jess